21 stunning label embellishments and effects to incorporate in four simple steps

 13. Foiling – create shimmer and shine

 Foil adds a striking and elegant effect that is used to communicate quality.
 It refracts light and draws a shopper’s attention.
 A wide range of colours and effects are available; gold, silver, bronze, copper, rose gold, holographic, matt silver, black, white, and green to name a few.
+Printing on top of foil is also an option, for custom colours and print effects.
 We offer both hot and cold foiling methods.
 Hot foiling is ideal for fine, high quality detail and is suitable for use on uncoated and textured materials.
 Pictured, above left and below right.

 14. Glow-in-the-Dark – excellent brightness in total darkness